-^{} Excluding amounts held by trustee, which are subject to provisions of the bond indentures.
+Excluding amounts held by trustee, which are subject to provisions of the bond indentures.

-At June 30, 2009, 5% or more of the Agency's investments were in the Federal Home Loan Bank, Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, and the Federal Farm Credit Bank as authorized by the Agency's investment policy.
-These investments are 21%, 19%, 11% and 7%, respectively, of the Agency's investments.
+At June 30, 2010, 5% or more of the agency's investments were in the Federal Home Loan Bank, Federal National Mortgage Association, Federal Farm Credit Bank, and the Federal Home Loan Mortgage Corporation as authorized by the agency's investment policy.
+These investments are 22%, 21%, 16%, and 11%, respectively, of the agency's investments.

-Investment of debt proceeds and toll revenues held by the Agency's trustee are governed by provisions of the debt agreements, rather than by the general provisions of the California Government Code or the Agency's investment policy.
-The table below identifies the investment types that are authorized for these moneys and if noted, the specific rating requirements.
+Investment of debt proceeds and toll revenues held by the agency's trustee are governed by provisions of the debt agreements, rather than by the general provisions of the California Government Code or the agency's investment policy.
+The table below identifies the investment types that are authorized for these moneys, and if noted, the specific rating requirements.

-Investments authorized by debt agreements Specific rating requirement Government obligations (including U.S. Treasury strips and RFCO strips) N/A Federal agency debt instruments N/A Municipal securities One of the two highest rating categories by Moody's and S&P, and if rated by Fitch, in one of the two highest rating categories Negotiable certificates of deposit insured by FDIC, BIF, and SAIF or secured by government obligations Two highest ratings by two NRRAs Banker's acceptances Prime-1 or A3 or better by Moody's, A-1 or A or better by Standard & Poors (S&P) and, if rated by Fitch, F-1 or A or better Commercial paper Prime-1 or better by Moody's and A-1 or better by S&P and, if rated by Fitch, F-1 or better Repurchase agreements A or better by both Moody's and S&P and, if rated by Fitch, A or better Medium-term maturity corporate notes One of the three highest applicable rating categories, or approved in writing, by S&P, and, if rated by Fitch, rated in one of the three highest applicable rating categories Money market mutual funds AAAm-G, AAA-m or AA-m by S&P and, if rated by Moody's, Aaa, Aa1 or Aa2 and, if rated by Fitch, AAA or AA Investment agreements N/A and AAA by Moody's; the money market funds were rated AAA by S&P; and commercial paper was rated A-1+ by S&P, and P1 by Moody's.
-LAIF is not rated.
+Investments authorized by debt agreements Specific rating requirement Government obligations (including U.S. Treasury strips and RFCO strips) N/A Federal agency debt instruments N/A Municipal securities One of the two highest rating categories by Moody's and S&P, and if rated by Fitch, in one of the two highest rating categories Negotiable certificates of deposit insured by FDIC, BIF, and SAIF or secured by government obligations Two highest ratings by two NRRAs Banker's acceptances Prime-1 or A3 or better by Moody's, A-1 or A or better by S&P and, if rated by Fitch, F-1 or A or better Commercial paper Prime-1 or better by Moody's and A-1 or better by S&P and, if rated by Fitch, F-1 or better Repurchase agreements A or better by both Moody's and S&P and, if rated by Fitch, A or better Medium-term maturity corporate notes One of the three highest applicable rating categories, or approved in writing, by S&P, and, if rated by Fitch, rated in one of the three highest applicable rating categories Money market mutual funds AAAm-G, AAA-m, or AA-m by S&P and, if rated by Moody's, Aaa, Aa1, or Aa2 and, if rated by Fitch, AAA, or AA Investment agreements N/A 0.1

-^{} Other investments may be allowed if the Agency certifies to the trustee that the investment was approved in writing by each rating agency, which has assigned a rating to the Agency's bonds, and by the Agency's bond insurer.
+Other investments may be allowed if the agency certifies to the trustee that the investment was approved in writing by each rating agency, which has assigned a rating to the agency's bonds, and by the agency's bond insurer.

-At June 30, 2009, all of the Agency's investments held were rated at or above the minimum required rating per the Agency's investment policy and debt agreements: the federal agency securities, U.S. Treasury bills and U.S. Treasury notes that were held by the Agency were rated AAA by S&P
+At June 30, 2010, all of the agency's investments held were rated at or above the minimum required rating per the agency's investment policy and debt agreements: the federal agency securities, U.S. Treasury bills, and U.S. Treasury notes that were held by the agency were rated AAA by S&P and AAA by Moody's; the money market funds were rated AAA by S&P; and commercial paper was rated A-1+ by S&P, and P1 by Moody's.